Cosmic shear nulling as a geometrical cosmological probe: Methodology and sensitivity to cosmological parameters and

 \subsection{Discussion on the number of parameters}

-The nulling matrix used as a probe in itself gives a number of constraints that is easy to determine.
-Indeed, for a tomographic construction with $N_z$ redshift bins, the BNT transform matrix is fully determined from $N_z-3$ independent coefficient.
-In our case we have $10$ bins so we find $7$ independent coefficients that are sufficient to determine the matrix.
+The nulling matrix used as a probe in itself gives a number of constraints that are easy to determine.
+Indeed, for a tomographic construction with $N_z$ redshift bins, the BNT transform matrix is fully determined from $N_z-3$ independent coefficients.
+In our case, we have $10$ bins, so we find seven independent coefficients that are sufficient to determine the matrix.
 Thus, nulling gives $N_z-3$ independent observables such that, along with the possibility of cosmological degeneracy, one could constrain $N_z-3$ parameters.

-The main systematic effect which we have to deal with are photometric redshift errors.
-We have $N_z$ of these, but the first one is ignored if we choose as an observable the cross-spectra between nulled shear and galaxy counts as described in section~\ref{ssec:crossspectra}, letting $N_z-1$ photometric redshift errors.
+The main systematic effects that we have to deal with are photometric redshift errors.
+We have $N_z$ of these, but the first one is ignored if we choose as an observable the cross-spectra between nulled shear and galaxy counts as described in Sec.~\ref{ssec:crossspectra}, allowing $N_z-1$ photometric redshift errors.
 As we cannot simultaneously constrain the cosmology and $N_z-1$ photometric redshift errors with only $N_z-3$ constraints, we should investigate the effect of photometric redshift errors as systematics.
-But, conversely, if we suppose that we have precise enough constraints on cosmological parameters given by a survey, we could bring $N_z-3$ constraints to the $N_z-1$ photometric redshift errors.
+However, conversely, if we suppose that we have precise enough constraints on cosmological parameters given by a survey, we could bring $N_z-3$ constraints to the $N_z-1$ photometric redshift errors.